qgis/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 ===================================

 * Copying maps: GRASS maps may be copied between mapsets within the same location using drag and drop.
-* Deleting maps: Right click on a GRASS map and select :guilabel:`Delete` from contextmenu.
+* Deleting maps: Right click on a GRASS map and select :guilabel:`Delete` from context menu.
 * Renaming maps: Right click on a GRASS map and select :guilabel:`Rename` from context menu.

 .. _grass_options: